iamarcel/second-brain/src/site/notes/4 Archive/Notes/Awakening From the Meaning Crisis - John Vervaeke.md

 Mind wandering enhances your capacity for insight.

-This is why we have so much of these ideas like "sleep on it" or &ldquo;go for a walk&rdquo;
-or "take a shower."
+This is why we have so much of these ideas like "sleep on it" or “go for a walk” or "take a shower."
 It's to help you reframe by distraction.